DataHurdler/Econ-ML/Forecasting/forecasting-en.md

 where the value 5 in $ts_5$ is the 7th value of $ts$.
 In other words, with pooling and same size filters, CNN is able to see bigger and bigger "pictures" when data is passed through the convolution layers.

-However, it is important to increase the number of filters after each pooling until the size of the feature map is large enough. `Feature map` is basically a collection of features.
-It has a more pictorial name because CNN was first developed for computer vision.
+However, it is important to increase the number of filters after each pooling until the size of the feature map is large enough.
+A `feature map` is a collection of features.
+It has a pictorial name because CNN was first developed for computer vision.
 The reason for the increasing size of feature map is straightforward: as data goes through the convolution layers, the filters are search wider and wider due to pooling.
 Increasing the number of features/filters would allow the CNN to look deeper.
 This helps to preserve information while transformation is happening.
 For time-series data, instead of a long time series, we can think of the data output from the convolution layers as a stack of many moments.

 After going through the covolution (and pooling) layers, the output is fed into `Dense` layers just like ANN.
 In a way, we can think of CNN as two-stage feature engineering: covolution layers and Dense layers.

+### CNN in code

 ## Facebook Prophet